sgjsakura/DotNetCore-WebCompiler/README.md

 # .NET Core Web Compiler Tool Guide
 .NET Core tools used to compile client web files (e.g. SCSS, TS, etc) from .NET Core projects.
 This tool uses the [SharpScss](https://www.nuget.org/packages/SharpScss/) as its internal implementation and wraps it to be executable in .NET Shared Framework hosting service.

+**Note: Currently, the internal package `SharpScss` uses P/Invoke for libsass.dll as its implementation.
+Under such circumstance, only Windows platform is supported to invoke the library correctly.**

 ## Release Note

 I'll update this part when new release is published.